bilalfatian/Handwritten-Digit-Recognition/README.md

   - Dense layer with 10 neurons and softmax activation.
 ##### `Training:`
 - Stochastic Gradient Descent (SGD) optimizer.

+## Model Comparison and Analysis

+Let's compare the three models based on their loss and compile metrics:

+1. **Model 1:**
+   - Loss: 27.53
+   - Compile Metrics: 92.29

+2. **Model 2:**
+   - Loss: 17.91
+   - Compile Metrics: 94.97

+3. **Model 3:**
+   - Loss: 2.96
+   - Compile Metrics: 98.99

+Now, let's analyze why the second model is better than the first one and why the third one is the best:

+**Comparison between Model 1 and Model 2:**

+- **Loss:** Model 2 has a lower loss (17.91) compared to Model 1 (27.53).
+A lower loss indicates that the model's predictions are closer to the actual values, implying better performance.

+- **Compile Metrics (Accuracy):** Model 2 has a higher compile metric (accuracy) of 94.97 compared to Model 1 (92.29).
+This means that Model 2 has a higher accuracy in predicting the correct labels for the test data.

+**Explanation:**
+Model 2 outperforms Model 1 because it has more complex architecture with an additional hidden layer of 100 neurons.
+The increased complexity allows the model to learn more intricate patterns and relationships in the data, leading to better performance in terms of accuracy and loss reduction.

+**Comparison between Model 2 and Model 3:**

+- **Loss:** Model 3 has the lowest loss (2.96) among all models, indicating the best performance in terms of minimizing prediction errors.

+- **Compile Metrics (Accuracy):** Model 3 has the highest compile metric (accuracy) of 98.99, which implies that it achieves the highest accuracy in predicting the correct labels for the test data.

+**Explanation:**
+Model 3, being a convolutional neural network (CNN), is specifically designed for image data.
+It leverages convolutional and pooling layers to extract hierarchical features from the images, allowing it to capture intricate patterns present in the data.
+This architecture is well-suited for image classification tasks, resulting in superior performance compared to the other models.

+In summary, the superior performance of Model 2 over Model 1 is attributed to its increased complexity with an additional hidden layer, while the outstanding performance of Model 3 is due to its specialized architecture tailored for image data, which effectively captures relevant features for classification.

 ## Understanding Activation Functions: Sigmoid, Softmax, and ReLU
 - Sigmoid Activation Function:
   - The sigmoid function, also known as the logistic function, is a type of activation function used in neural networks.